tsuyoshi-yoneda-math/no-black-box-machine-learning/README.md

 # no-black-box-machine-learning

-Please acknowledge the use of these scripts in any publications which make use of them.
+Please acknowledge the use of this script in any publications which make use of them.